Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 In other words, when it comes to the content marketing game, quality isn’t enough.
 You need quantity, too.

 In psychology, there’s a principle called the mere-exposure effect, or the familiarity principle.
-In essence, it is this: the more people see your offer/message, the more they are likely to take notice of, and respond to, it.
+In essence, it means: the more people see your offer/message, the more they are likely to take notice and respond to it.

 Keeping this in mind: